2017 Chasselas, L’Énigme, Domaine des Faverges (St-Saphorin, Vaud)

 One of my favorite pastimes when researching a wine region is digging into the side stories — the whys and hows.
 For example, after tasting this wine and knowing nothing of the winery’s history, I wondered how the canton of Fribourg came to own property in the canton of Vaud.
 It turns out — as with a lot of European history — it involves murder, civil war, the Roman Catholic Church, and medieval engineering.

-History buffs are aware that the rise of the Cistercian order, a popular off-shoot of the Benedictine order, coincided with the spread of viticulture and technical winemaking in Europe.
-It’s the same group of monks who were largely responsible for the management of Burgundy’s vineyards, the development of the cru system, and the walling-in of church-owned parcels.
-As the Cistercian brotherhood spread, its affinity for hard-work, viticultural knowledge and engineering prowess went with it; and in 1137, a mere forty-seven years after the order’s founding, the Abbey of Hauterive, near Fribourg in Switzerland, was built and consecrated.
+History buffs are aware that the rise of the Cistercian order, an off-shoot of the Benedictine order, coincided with the spread of viticulture and technical winemaking in Europe.
+It’s the same group of monks who were largely responsible for the management of Burgundy’s vineyards, the development of its cru system, and the walling-in of church-owned parcels.
+As the Cistercian brotherhood spread, its affinity for hard-work, viticultural knowledge and engineering prowess went with it.
+In 1137, a mere forty-seven years after the order’s founding, the Abbey of Hauterive, near Fribourg in Switzerland, was built and consecrated.

-The abbey’s benefactor, Seigneur Guillaume de Glâne, came to the order after the violent murder of his father and uncle and, as the heir to one of Vaud’s wealthiest families, he gave generously to the fledgling brothers — including the very land that was to become Domaine des Faverges.
-During these early years the abbey flourished and expanded into a kind of mini-conglomerate with multiple interests in dairy cows, fields of grain, timber, and, yes, wine.
-The wine part put the engineering skill of the monks to the test as they were instrumental in building the famed terraced vineyards of Lavaux with its miles of dry-stone walls.
+The abbey’s benefactor, Seigneur Guillaume de Glâne, came to the order after the violent murder of his father and uncle.
+As the heir to one of Vaud’s wealthiest families, he gave generously to the fledgling brothers — including the very land that was to become Domaine des Faverges.
+During these early years the abbey flourished and expanded into a mini-conglomerate of sorts with interests in dairy cows, fields of grain, timber, and, yes, wine.
+The viticulture part put the engineering skill of the monks to the test as they were instrumental in building the famed terraced vineyards of Lavaux with its miles of dry-stone walls.
 The Domaine des Faverges is entirely supported by these walls.

 But, as with any agricultural endeavor, periods of wealth and prosperity were followed by periods of decline and hardship.
 It was not until 1847 that things changed for good.

 The Sonderbund War was a civil war between progressive, mostly Protestant cantons and conservative, mostly Catholic cantons.
-It proved to be one of the most polite wars in history but was nonetheless crucial to the establishment of the Swiss Confederation and its constitution.
-The Fribourg conservatives, after being granted some time to deliberate — and taking particular note that they were surrounded and out-manned — surrendered to the Protestant General Guillaume Henri Dufour without a fight.
-Tragically, there were some accidental deaths when an isolated group of soldiers misinterpreted a communique — but the General made good use of the mishap.
-From it, he and other humanitarians created an aid organization that later morphed into the Red Cross.
+It proved to be one of the most polite wars in history but was, nevertheless, crucial in the establishment of the Swiss Confederation and its constitution.
+The outmatched Fribourg conservatives, after being granted some time to deliberate — and taking particular note that they were surrounded by Protestant troops — surrendered to General Guillaume Henri Dufour without a fight.
+Tragically, there were some accidental deaths when an isolated group of soldiers misinterpreted the communique to surrender — but the General made good use of the mishap.
+Out of the tragedy, the General and other humanitarians created an aid organization that later morphed into the Red Cross.

 I love the disparate threads in this story.